 Communication between employees at all levels will either help or hinder morale and productivity in the workplace – all companies will want to foster an environment where communication is encouraging, empowering and focused on what’s right, rather than what’s wrong.
-Disagreements will happen, however the secret is that all parties be aware that the solution is not far behind; so you must focus on finding it.
+Disagreements will happen, however, the secret is that all parties be aware that the solution is not far behind; so you must focus on finding it.
 Encourage healthy debate and contribution to find that solution.
-Conflict can happen in any workplace environment, but the focus must be to steer away from negative vibes including engaging in pessimistic talk centred on how badly the issue was handled, what was done or not done, etc….
+Conflict can happen in any workplace environment, but the focus must be to steer away from negative vibes including engaging in pessimistic talk centered on how badly the issue was handled, what was done or not done, etc….

 So let’s get creating a positive impact in our working environment today!